Get Narcan

 Learn about Medication-Assisted Treatment (MAT, also known at MOUD – Medications for Opioid Use Disorder) and find treatment options near you.

 MAT helps to get through withdrawal and cope with cravings to regain a natural state of mind.
-Just as important, treatment helps people address life issues they might have that are tied to the addiction, such as feelings of low self-worth, a bad situation at work or home, or spending time with people who use drugs.
+Just as important, treatment helps people address life issues they might have that are tied to the opioid substance use, such as feelings of low self-worth, a bad situation at work or home, or spending time with people who use drugs.

 